Skip to content

 Jakhau was once a port and now is a fishing village.

 Mandvi was a summer destination for the Kutch royals.
-It’s known for beach.
-It was a thriving port from 18th to 19th century.
+It’s known for the beach.
+It was a thriving port from the 18th to the 19th century.
 Must visit Durgapur for its temples and merchants’ houses.

 Day 9 Ahmedabad